What is Melee?

 Because melee is so tiny, it is generally sold to jewelers in parcels of a combined weight of 100 carats or more.
 Melee then finds its way into a variety of jewelry, each small precious diamond adding another dimension of radiance and shine.
 For this reason, melee is often used in engagement rings and wedding bands.
 Another popular jewelry style where melee is often employed, is the pavé setting, which interlocks the diamonds in a honeycomb pattern.
 Each individual stone is carefully fit together to produce a mesmerizing and harmonic configuration of sparkle.

 Whether your diamond jewelry is replete with tiny glimmering melee or magnificent larger stones, the Loan Companies gladly loans against and purchases your splendid sparkly items!
-Set up an appointment today with a certified gemologist at one of the Loan Companies convenient locations in Beverly Hills, New York, and Chicago.
+Set up an appointment today with a certified gemologist at one of the Loan Companies convenient locations in Beverly Hills and New York.